 There are two signs for fake subscribers and bots:

 If you see that there’s a significant difference between views vs subscribers this may indicate that a YouTuber has fake subscribers.
 A channel that has a high number of subscribers but consistently low video views (ex: 10,000 subscribers but only 200 views per video) is often a sign of manipulation.
-If the viewer count is less than 5% of the subscriber count this is a red flag to keep in mind.
+If average views on recent videos are consistently below 5% of total subscribers, it may indicate fake subscribers or inactive audiences.

 Make sure to check for various videos not just one, as the number of views may depend on the type of content.